A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

 where $M_n=\max(X_0, X_1,\dots, X_{n-1}). $ The condition $\mu(B(z, e^{-u_n}))=\frac{t}{n}$ now becomes, for large $n$,

 where $d_{\mu}(z)$ is an estimate of the local dimension at the point $z.$ Leveraging GEV theory \cite{faranda2011numerical}, it is possible to fit the boundary level $u_n,$ and therefore the dimension $d_{\mu}(z),$ provided that the convergence in (\ref{et}) holds.
 The EI $\theta$ computed with formula (\ref{EI}) will also be a function of the point $z,$ and we therefore write $\theta(z).$ The couple $(d_{\mu}(z), \theta(z))$ allows us to characterise the local structure of attractors.
-In~\cite{lucarini2012universal} it was shown that an alternative approach for the selection of the maxima is to use the peak over threshold approach, allowing to estimate the couple $(d_{\mu}(z), \theta(z))$ by leveraging the GPD.
-This enables computing the couple for a larger class of dynamical systems than those satisfying the conditions for the block maxima approach \cite{lucarini2016extremes}.
-In particular, the GPD approach is suitable for periodic and quasi-periodic systems, with the exclusion of periodic points, and non-axiom A chaotic dynamical systems wih multifractal properties.
+In~\cite{lucarini2012universal} it was shown that an alternative approach for the selection of the maxima is to use the peak over threshold approach, allowing to estimate $d_{\mu}(z)$ by leveraging the GPD.
+This enables computing $d$ for a larger class of dynamical systems than those satisfying the conditions for the block maxima approach \cite{lucarini2016extremes}.
+In particular, the GPD approach is suitable for non-axiom A chaotic dynamical systems with multifractal properties, periodic systems and quasi-periodic systems with the exclusion of periodic points \cite{lucarini2012universal}.
 The above include a large number of geophysical systems (see the examples provided in the Introduction).\\